Packed-Ensembles for Efficient Uncertainty Estimation: Reproducibility statement

-Alongside this paper, we provide the source code of Packed-Ensembles layers.
-Moreover, two notebooks enable the training of Packed-Ensembles based on the ResNet-50 architecture, both on CIFAR-10 and CIFAR-100 (public datasets).
+Alongside this paper, we provide the source code of Packed-Ensembles layers which includes two notebooks demonstrating how to train ResNet-50-based Packed-Ensembles using public datasets such as CIFAR-10 and CIFAR-100.
 To ensure reproducibility, we report the performance given a specific random seed with a deterministic training process.
-Furthermore, it should be noted that the source code contains two PyTorch Module classes to efficiently produce Packed-Ensembles.
-The idea would indeed be to release a Python package to provide easier access to Packed-Ensembles layers.
-A readme file at the root of the project details how to install and run experiments.
-In addition, we showcase how to get Packed-Ensembles from LeNet \citep{lecun1998lenet}.
+In addition, we showcase how to get Packed-Ensembles from LeNet~\citep{lecun1998lenet}.

+To further promote accessibility, we release an open-source pip-installable PyTorch package, \href{https://github.com/ENSTA-U2IS/torch-uncertainty}{TorchUncertainty}~\citep{lafage2025torch}, that includes Packed-Ensembles layers, among others.
+With these resources, we hope to encourage the broader research community to engage with and build upon our work.